Ovid/unknown/README.md

         ... always false
     }

-__Note__: That's actually problematic because an unknown value doesn't mean a non-existent value, just an unknown one, so the value _might_ be equal, but we don't know it.
+__Note__: That's actually problematic because an unknown value should be equal to itself but not equal to _other_ unknown values.
 From the standpoint of pure logic, it's wrong, but it's so awfully convenient that we've allowed it.
 We might revisit this.

 # ILLEGAL OPERATIONS